 These aren't "compliance theater."
 They're the proof points buyers check in every security review.

 Why it matters: Buyers can self-serve security information instead of sending a 200-question questionnaire.
-Many enterprise procurement teams check Trust Centers before they even send the RFP.
+Many enterprise procurement teams check Trust Centres before they even send the RFP.

 What to include:

-A light Trust Center shortens security review cycles by 2-4 weeks because buyers can verify basics without back-and-forth.
+A light Trust Centre shortens security review cycles by 2-4 weeks because buyers can verify basics without back-and-forth.

 SOC 2/ISO as Conversation Shortcut